Large deviations of empirical neighborhood distribution in sparse random graphs: Introduction and main results

 For a finite graph $G = (V,E)$ and $v\in V$, one writes $G(v)$ for the connected component of $G$ at $v$.
 The {\em empirical neighborhood distribution} $U(G)$ of $G$ is the law of the equivalence class of the rooted graph $(G(o),o)$ where the root $o$ is sampled uniformly at random from $V$, i.e.\ $U(G)\in\cP(\cG^*)$ is defined by

 where $[G,v]\in\cG^*$ stands for the equivalence class of $(G(v),v)$ and $\d_g$ is the Dirac mass at $g\in\cG^*$; see Figure \ref{ugsample} for an example.
 If $\{G_n\}$ is a sequence of finite graphs, we shall say that $G_n$ has {\em local weak limit} $\rho\in\cP(\cG^*)$ if $U(G_n)$ converges to $\rho$ in $\cP(\cG^*)$ as $n\to\infty$.
 A measure $\r\in\cP(\cG^*)$ is called {\em sofic} if there exists a sequence of finite graphs $\{G_n\}$ whose local weak limit is $\rho$.
-An example is the Dirac mass at the infinite regular tree with degree $d\in\dN$, which is almost surely the local weak limit of the uniform random $d$-regular graph \cite{wormald}.
-Another example is the law of the Galton-Watson tree with Poisson offspring distribution with mean $\l>0$, which is almost surely the local weak limit of the $\cG(n,p)$ random graph when $p=\l/n$.
+In other words, the set of sofic measures is the closure of the set $\{ U (G_n) : G_n \hbox{ finite graph}\}$.
+An example is the Dirac mass at the infinite regular tree with degree $d\in\dN$, which is almost surely the local weak limit of a sequence of uniformly sampled random $d$-regular graphs on $n$ vertices \cite{wormald}.
+Another example is the law of the Galton-Watson tree with Poisson offspring distribution with mean $\l>0$, which is almost surely the local weak limit of a sequence of random graphs sampled from $\cG(n,p)$ when $p=\l/n$.
 Sofic measures form a closed subset of $\cP(\cG^*)$.

 Sofic measures share a stationarity property called {\em unimodularity} \cite{aldouslyons}.
 To define the latter, consider the set $\cG^{**}$ of unlabeled graphs with two distinguished roots, obtained as the set of equivalence classes of locally finite connected graphs with two distinguished vertices $(G,u,v)$.
 The notion of local topology extends naturally to $\cG^{**}$.
 A function $f$ on $\cG^{**}$ can be extended to a function on connected graphs with two distinguished roots $(G,u,v)$ through the isomorphism classes.
 Then, a measure $\r\in\cP(\cG^*)$ is called {\em unimodular} if for any Borel measurable function $f: \cG^{**} \to \dR_+$, we have